|[View Job Specification]||[View Printable Version]|

 The resulting open competitive eligible list will be used to fill vacancies in any jurisdiction where the title exists.
 Changing conditions may make it necessary to certify for future vacancies at higher or lower salaries than those announced.

-Any candidate who participates in the Entry-Level Police Officer / Deputy Sheriff Examination Series on September 15, 2018, SHOULD NOT APPLY for the March 2, 2019 examination administration.
-Candidates who take any examination in the September 15, 2018 administration of this series in any jurisdiction and apply to take the Onondaga County examination for Police Officer / Deputy Sheriff (Police) examination on March 2, 2019 will be deemed ineligible for the March 2, 2019 examination.
+Any candidate who participated in the Entry-Level Police Officer / Deputy Sheriff Examination Series on September 15, 2018, SHOULD NOT APPLY for the March 2, 2019 examination administration.
+Candidates who took any examination in the September 15, 2018 administration of this series in any jurisdiction and apply to take the Onondaga County examination for Police Officer / Deputy Sheriff (Police) examination on March 2, 2019 will be deemed ineligible for the March 2nd examination.

 CONTINUOUS RECRUITMENT PROGRAM: This is a combined continuous recruitment examination for entry-level law enforcement officer positions.
 The names of successful candidates will be inter-filed, in order of final score, to a Police Officer / Deputy Sheriff (Police) eligible list which will be used to fill present and anticipated vacancies for the title Deputy Sheriff (Police) in the Onondaga County Sheriff's Department and the title Police Officer in the City of Syracuse Police Department and in various Onondaga County Town and Village Police Departments.
 Candidates appointed or removed from the list as a result of canvass in one law enforcement agency will be removed from the list for further consideration in all law enforcement agencies.
 Candidates should be aware that because this is a continuous recruitment list, all results of canvass (i.e. declinations) will remain in effect indefinitely.
 Removals and restrictions to the eligible list may be withdrawn only through written notice to the Onondaga County Personnel Department.
 The Onondaga County Personnel Department reserves the right to terminate this special recruitment program and establish the periodic type of examination in concurrence with the federal District Court Order.